 Dear Mathematics Student:

-Since 1977 I have directed thirty-five summer undergraduate research
+Since 1977 I have directed thirty-seven summer undergraduate research

 Agency that provide eight participants with a $4000 stipend to spend ten

-weeks doing research in combinatorics, graph theory and number theory
+weeks doing research in combinatorics, number theory and graph theory

 under my supervision.
 The grants also provide a travel allowance of up